Questions about registration? Call us at (503) 217-4469.

 • Grounds Crew

-You are expected to put in half a week of work to cover half a week of pay.
-This work doesn’t generally happen during classes (although emergencies can arise); it happens before and after Echoes.
-Please show respect for the gathering and the vision by being punctual and ready to assist when requested.
+The Grounds Crew arrives the Thursday before Echoes begins.
+Most Grounds Crew work happens Thursday through Sunday, and doesn’t generally happen during classes (although emergencies can arise).
+Saturday is also a full day of work.
+Grounds Crew work traders will need to arrive at 8 am on Thursday and stay through the following week until Saturday at 5 pm (10 days total).
+Please show respect for the gathering by being punctual and ready to assist when requested.
 We are looking for people who like being helpful, not just people who want a discount.
-As a former work-trader of ten years, I can attest that Echoes is pretty chill as far as work/trade goes.
-But while it’s not super demanding, it’s not all easy either: some of it involves dirty work and physical labor.
+Echoes is pretty chill as far as work/trade goes, but while it’s not super demanding during the week, it’s not all easy, either: some of it involves dirty work and physical labor.
 If you don’t like getting dirty or doing physical work, please do not apply.
-Generally, work-traders who fit the criteria above are invited to come back year after year.
-The following are examples of the kind of work you will do as a work-trader: Set-up, Trail work (pruning, sawing, maybe chainsaw work), Set up tents/stations, Signage, Bathrooms/Composting Toilet maintenance, Fire pit, Gathering/preparing Firewood, Gray water disposal, Garbage/waste clean-up and disposal, Registration booth, General Camp Clean-up, Take down tents, Pack up camp, Help people load out, Garbage sweep.
+Generally, work traders who fit the criteria above are invited to come back year after year.
+The following are examples of the kind of work you will do as part of the Grounds Crew: set-up, trail work (pruning, sawing, mowing), setting up tents/stations, signage, bathrooms/composting toilet maintenance, gathering/preparing firewood, gray water disposal, garbage/waste clean-up and disposal, registration booth, general camp clean-up, taking down tents, packing up camp, helping people load out, garbage sweep.

 • Kitchen Crew

-You are expected to work one kitchen shift per day.
-This shift can last up to 4 hours (probably more like 2.5–3 hours).
-The following are examples of the kind of work you will do as a work-trader: Set-up, Kitchen Set up, Prepping Meals, Cooking Meals, Serving Meals, Cleaning up after Meals, Kitchen Clean-up, Kitchen Break Down, Kitchen Packed Up.
+Kitchen Crew work traders work one kitchen shift per day.
+This shift can last up to 4 hours (but more often last closer to 2.5–3 hours).
+The following are examples of the kind of work you will do as part of the Kitchen Crew: set-up, kitchen set-up, prepping meals, cooking meals, serving meals, cleaning up after meals, kitchen clean-up, kitchen breakdown, packing up the kitchen.

 • Kids Camp

-You are expected to work in the kids camp at least 4 shifts (morning or afternoon).
-These shifts take place during class.
+Kids Camp work traders work in the kids camp at least 4 shifts (morning or afternoon).
+These shifts take place during adult classes.
 Tasks involved are mostly supervising children’s activities, soliciting instructors to teach kids activities, leading children’s activities, and assisting in teaching children’s activities.
 All kids camp crew must go through a thorough background check process.